I released a scientifically designed personality test app which took only 20 hrs to build. End result was an app as you can see here.

 A UI was sketched, with a simple quiz, to show two celebrity faces.
 The user was asked to choose their favorite.
 In the next 5-6 hours, I had brought the app to the following look:

 Day 2-4: Test-Validate-Improve

 Our first opinion, POOR RESULTS.
 After testing on some friends, we figured out we need to go deeper in logic to make some sense out of the user interaction with the app.

 Here is another catch we faced.
 Will Smith being favorite of two people, doesn't mean they share the exact same personality traits.
 There could be some common personality traits, not all.
 There could be some errors also because of biases(e.g. a male user may choose a female celebrity over a male celebrity.
 Choice here is not related to personality trait but an attraction to the opposite sex), which we need to eliminate.
 This can be solved with more questions.
 But no one likes 60min of the test(I wouldn't like even 5 min).
 We set out to minimize the number of questions being asked.
 But there were more than 256 choices we needed to give to get accurate results.
 For this, we improved the algorithm, which enabled it to learn from every answer.
-It became so smart that, it came up with contextual questions, from which conclusions could be reached faster.
+The contextual questions helped us reach the conclusive decision about personality traits under 20 questions.

 Day 4-7: Re-test and fine-tuning

 We again shared with friends and this time they were impressed by seeing the result.
 At times, we also faced some glitches, for some people.
 We tuned the weight of certain parameters, added one text question and we had a perfect product.
 Finally, when the app was published, Google rejected it for using the images of celebrities.
 We had to remove the images and then publish it again.